Overview – The Limits of Knowledge

 This last one – brain in a vat – comes up quite often in philosophy.
 The scenario is this: If all your experience is just electrical signals interpreted by your brain, then you wouldn’t be able to tell the difference if you were a disembodied brain in a vat being fed these same electrical signals artificially.

-So, in the brain in a vat scenario, you might think “I’m outside walking about” but in reality you are just a disembodied brain in a vat being fed electrical signals that make it feel like you are outside walking about.
-So, if you are a brain in a vat, your belief “I’m outside walking about” would be false and there would be no way of knowing.
+So, in the brain in a vat scenario, you might think “I’m outside walking my dog” but in reality you are just a disembodied brain in a vat being fed electrical signals that make it feel like you are outside walking your dog.
+So, if you are a brain in a vat, your belief “I’m outside walking my dog” would be false and there would be no way of knowing.

 All the global sceptical scenarios above play the same role here: They are situations where everything you believe could be false and there would be no way of knowing.

 We’ve already covered Descartes’ 3 waves of doubt in knowledge from reason.
-The third wave of doubt – the evil demon argument – is an example of global or philosophical scepticism.
+The third wave of doubt – the evil demon argument – is another example of global or philosophical scepticism.

 In cases of local scepticism, you can often resolve them by referring to some sort of justification.
 If I doubt which day my friend’s birthday is, for example, I can check my calendar to make sure.
 Once I see their name under the 17th, I can be confident my belief that “my friend’s birthday is on the 17th” is true.

-But global scepticism scenarios like Descartes’ evil demon go beyond such normal incredulity and cast doubt on even basic propositions such as this.
+But global scepticism scenarios like Descartes’ evil demon go beyond such normal incredulity and cast doubt on all our typical methods of justification.
 If all my experience is just an illusion created by an evil demon, then I can’t trust my calendar – I can’t even trust my visual perception.
 For all I know, my friend doesn’t even exist and my perceptions of him were just an illusion created by the evil demon.
-If I can’t even be sure my friend exists, then I definitely can’t be sure what day their birthday is.
+If I can’t even be sure my friend exists, then I definitely can’t be sure what day his birthday is.

 You can run the same sort of argument for pretty much any ordinary knowledge proposition: